Science

 RADIANT HEATING

-The ultimate in heating and cooling, radiant walls and floors are inherent in the Enertia Building System.
+Radiant walls and floors are inherent in the Enertia Building System, the ultimate in heating and cooling.
 When your feet are warm, you feel warm all over.
 It is an efficient and even heat.
 Radiant heat is invigorating because the air you breathe is cooler.
-On the coldest winter day, the Envelope keeps the north wall warm and you can lean up against it to feel the heat.
+On the coldest winter day, the envelope keeps the north wall warm, and you can lean up against it to feel the heat.

 RADIANT COOLING

-The same thermal mass that acts as a heat source in winter becomes a heat sink in summer, again enabling an energy-shift-in-time.
-The envelope is opened to the outside for summer cooling - basement windows for intake, rooftop windows for exhaust.
+The same thermal mass that acts as a heat source in winter becomes a heat sink in summer, enabling an energy shift in time.
+The envelope is opened to the outside for summer cooling - basement windows for intake and rooftop windows for exhaust.
 Natural ventilation carries off internal heat captured by the massive walls during the day.
-The permeable walls allow humidity to migrate towards the outer surface where it is evaporated by the sun.
+The permeable walls allow humidity to migrate towards the outer surface, where it is evaporated by the sun.
 Because of the envelope, the house is wrapped by the cool in-ground climate.
-(The House that Needs No Fuel, Architectural Designs, August, 1988, p.6)
+(The House that Needs No Fuel, Architectural Designs, August 1988, p.6)

 In the summer, Enertia homes rely on the geothermal factor, earth coupling.
-Below the first few feet the earth remains at constant temperature between 50-55 °F in most areas.
+The earth remains below the first few feet at a constant temperature between 50-55 °F in most areas.
 The thermal chimney effect is what causes the distribution of energy in the Enertia home.
-For a "passive solar" home in a cold climate it is crucial that the sunroom wall face directly south- but because of the equalizing loop, the Enertia home has more tolerance in siting.
+For a "passive solar" house in a cold climate, the sunroom wall must face directly south, but because of the equalizing loop, the Enertia home has more tolerance for sitting.
 It can be sited within 10 to 30 degrees off south, and the loop will redistribute the energy.
-This loop prevents the sunspace from overheating; another common fault of passive solar designs.
-The thermal chimney effect is also what causes the Enertia home to self-ventilate in summer.
-Heated air rises out the roof vents and causes cooler air to be drawn in through the north basement windows.
+This loop prevents the sunspace from overheating, another common fault of passive solar designs.
+The thermal chimney effect also causes the Enertia home to self-ventilate in summer.
+Heated air rises out of the roof vents and causes cooler air to be drawn in through the north basement windows.

 CLIMATE CHANGE PROVIDES IT'S OWN SOLUTION